Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Dynamic Benchmarking

 \subsubsection{Correctness}

 The first criterion for evaluating the quality of dynamic benchmarking is \textsf{Correctness}.
 If the correctness of the generated dataset cannot be guaranteed, the benchmark may provide a false sense of reliability when applied to benchmarking LLMs, leading to misleading evaluations.
-We quantify the correctness of dynamic benchmarks as:
+We quantify the correctness of dynamic benchmarks as

 where \( \mathcal{X}_i \) and \( \mathcal{Y}_i \) represent the input and output of the \( i^{th} \) transformation, respectively.
 The function \( \mathcal{G}(\cdot) \) is an oracle that returns the ground truth of its input, ensuring an objective reference for correctness evaluation.
-For example, the function \( \mathcal{G}(\cdot) \) could be a domain-specific an annotator.
-This equation can be interpreted as the expected alignment between the transformed dataset's outputs and their corresponding ground truth values, measured using the scoring function \( \mathcal{S}(\cdot) \).
+For example, the function \( \mathcal{G}(\cdot) \) could be a domain-specific annotator.
+This equation can be interpreted as the expected alignment between the outputs of the transformed data set and their corresponding ground truth values, measured using the scoring function \( \mathcal{S}(\cdot) \).
 A higher correctness score indicates that the dynamic benchmark maintains correctness to the ground truth.